Skip to main content

 A truly health-promoting program must align with the fundamental principles of human physiology, not work against them.

 The feeling of being coerced into a health screening or a fitness challenge introduces a psychological stressor that translates into a physiological one.
-Your body does not differentiate between a demanding project at work and a that feels intrusive or judgmental.
+Your body does not differentiate between a demanding project at work and a wellness program that feels intrusive or judgmental.

 Both can trigger the same sympathetic nervous system response, preparing the body for a threat that never materializes, leading to chronic low-grade inflammation and hormonal dysregulation.
 A program that respects your autonomy is one that minimizes this potential for iatrogenic, or treatment-induced, harm.